 Japanese auto magazines like Jikayousha praised the JDM Legend for its impressively smooth engines, but even the 2.5-liter version had no surplus of torque, and the Legend was heavy enough to make the smaller C20A feel gutless, particularly with the automatic that Japanese luxury car buyers preferred.
 Moreover, the Legend’s exterior styling was on the bland side and the cabin, though ergonomically excellent, seemed spartan and down-market next to the plush velour interiors of rivals like the Toyota Crown Royal Saloon.
 While the sleek, sophisticated new Accord and Vigor were standouts in their class, the Legend seemed too cautious for its own good.

 THE BIRTH OF ACURA

 Honda probably recognized that the Legend’s best hopes lay in the U.S., where the new model debuted in early 1986.
-In Japan, Honda was an upstart; in Europe, a foreign interloper.
-In the U.S., it was now a serious player.
-The latest Accord and Civic had been ecstatically received and the VRA restrictions had boosted transaction prices to enviable levels.
+In Japan, Honda was an upstart; in Europe, a foreign interloper; but in the U.S., it was now a serious player.
+The latest Accord and Civic had been ecstatically received, and the VRA restrictions had boosted transaction prices to enviable levels.
 Honda executives had some trepidation about offering a model as large or expensive as the Legend, but Honda could hardly have asked for a better moment to try.